 Your garage, kitchen, or lounge can be significant starting points but as you expand, move the business to an affordable office.
 Starting the business from home cuts down expenses, gives you a more flexible work schedule, enabling you to save more to invest in expansion.

-Create Strong Bonds with Suppliers
+Create Strong Bonds with Brands

 As much as it’s more capital demanding, consider buying products in bulk.
 It’s cheaper, and you end up building a stronger relationship with the wholesaler.
 The savings you make can boost other vital areas, such as paying for the outsourced services.
 Also, a strong relationship ensures your demands are met on time.
 For instance, you may negotiate better payment terms and get requests such as urgent orders processed at better prices.
 Finding great brands for your store is now easier than ever with the abundance of wholesale marketplaces offering perks like NET terms, so you can buy now and pay later.
 The Main Tab is a wholesale marketplace that works exclusively with premium brands, so you can bring your customers the best products.

 The most critical thing is to start a business on a budget, where you stay focused, and tackle obstacles confidently.
 You might move at a slower pace because of financial constraints, but you’ll eventually build a profitable, stable business.